4. Paradis

 His attention to the spiritual formation of laity did not stop with adults.
 He formed the boys themselves, both in the prisons he visited and in the sanctuary he founded, to “offer prayer addressed each day to heaven.”
 Through the diverse staff he put together, he nurtured “with the utmost zeal and concern the love of religion within the minds and hearts of the pupils.”[6]

-We cannot expect the brothers or designated campus ministers and religion teachers to act as our proxies in prayer and spiritual life.
+We cannot expect those hired as campus ministers and religion teachers to act as our proxies in prayer and spiritual life.
 All of us are called to the same common spirituality, no matter what our individual vocation might be: single, married, ordained, brother, sister, or student.

 As Pope Francis said to pilgrims gathered in St. Peter’s Square, “Holiness is a gift that is offered to all, without exception, so that it is part of being Christian.
 All are called to holiness in their own state of life.
 It is by living with love and offering Christian witness in our daily tasks that we are called to become saints.
 Always and everywhere you can become a saint, that is, by being receptive to the grace that is working in you and leading to holiness.”[7]